CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger terms users would say: 'orchestrate tests', 'test workflow', 'parallel testing', 'smart test selection', 'test dependencies', '/orchestrate', plus mentions 'CI/CD integration for testing'.
+The description explicitly lists natural trigger terms users would say: 'orchestrate tests', 'test workflow', 'parallel testing', 'smart test selection', 'test dependencies', '/orchestrate', and also mentions 'CI/CD integration for testing'.
+These cover a good range of natural user language.

 3 / 3